 While on tour in Europe, Alfredo Muro played with his group Oro Del Peru for the late Pope John Paul the Second at a “Special Audience” at the Vatican.

 Alfredo Muro has presented concerts in many venues throughout the United States.
 He had the privilege to be the featured artist at the Kennedy Center for the Millennium Concert Series in Washington D.C, at Benaroya Hall in Seattle and at The Smithsonian Museum.
 Also, he has had the privilege of performing in the Hall of the Americas for the Organization of American States.
 His arrangements, transcriptions, and articles have been published by the Peruvian music magazine Cuadernos de Musica Peruana, in its Edition #13.

 In March of 2005, Alfredo Muro was selected for the Jack Rosenberg Memorial, Musician of the Month Award, by the Jazz Society of Oregon in their Jazzscene magazine.
 The Centinela Newspaper in Portland, Oregon, featured Mr. Muro as the “Hispanic of the Month”.
 The Hispanic Yellow Pages Directory introduced him as the “Pride of the Hispanic Community”.

-This year, he was nominated for the Añomi Advertising Agency and the Latin American Association of Writers and Artists, receiving the trophy for Quality and Artistic Excellence Eureka, for his artistic career as well as receiving a Diploma of Honour in Humanistic Ethics.
+This year in July, he was nominated for the Añomi Advertising Agency and the Latin American Association of Writers and Artists, receiving the Eureka trophy for Quality and Artistic Excellence, for his artistic career as well as receiving a Diploma of Honour in Humanistic Ethics.